drtyhlpr/rpi23-gen-image/README.md

 ##### `ENABLE_MINBASE`=false
 Use debootstrap script variant `minbase` which only includes essential packages and apt.
 This will reduce the disk usage by about 65 MB.

+##### `ENABLE_REDUCE`=false
+Reduce the disk usage by deleting all man pages and doc files (harsh).
+APT will be configured to use compressed package repository lists and no package caching files.
+If `ENABLE_MINGPU`=true unnecessary start.elf and fixup.dat files will also be removed from the boot partition.
+This will make it possible to generate output OS images with about 160MB of used disk space.
+It's recommended to use this parameter in combination with `ENABLE_MINBASE`=true.

 ##### `ENABLE_UBOOT`=false
 Replace default RPi2 second stage bootloader (bootcode.bin) with U-Boot bootloader.
 U-Boot can boot images via the network using the BOOTP/TFTP protocol.